Go Back Up

 $750,000 or above

-How you can coordinate Medicare with a health reimbursement arrangement or a health stipend
+How you can coordinate Medicare with a health reimbursement arrangement (HRA)

-If you’re an employee approaching age 65 with a health reimbursement arrangement (HRA) through your employer, you may wonder how you can coordinate this health benefit with Medicare coverage.
-Because Medicare is considered an eligible insurance plan, you should be able to use your HRA funds to cover your Medicare premiums.
+If you’re an employee approaching age 65 with a health reimbursement arrangement (HRA) through your employer, you may wonder how to coordinate this health benefit with Medicare coverage.

 Conclusion

-Understanding Medicare premiums is crucial for accurate financial planning for those aged 65 and older.
-Plan premium costs can sometimes be overlooked; if you’re not prepared, you could be hit with expensive health insurance bills.
+Understanding Medicare premiums is crucial for accurate financial planning for those 65 and older.
+Many people overlook premium rates during the annual renewal process.
+If you’re unprepared, you could experience costly health insurance bills that may not be within your budget.

-If determining your Medicare premiums alone seems daunting, work with your tax advisor for further financial assistance.
-If your employer is offering an HRA through PeopleKeep, our award-winning customer support team can help you with your Medicare coordination questions and concerns.
+If determining your Medicare premiums alone seems daunting, work with your tax advisor for further financial help.
+Plus, if your employer offers an HRA through PeopleKeep, our award-winning customer support team can help you answer your Medicare coordination questions.

 Elizabeth Walker